 - Classroom arrangements (e.g., preferential classroom seating)

-- Taping of classes for absences due to birth of a child
+- Taping of classes for absences due to birth of a child or related reasons

 - Lactation room access